 About GroundGuide

-GroundGuide is a free, open knowledge commons for documenting place-based land observations — plants and practices, recorded by people on the ground.
+GroundGuide is a free, open knowledge commons for documenting place-based land observations — plants, practices, and the conditions that shape them, recorded by people on the ground.

 All contributions are released to the public domain under CC0 1.0.
 No ads, no paywalls, no data selling.
 Just knowledge, shared freely.